PROF. AMANDA ROBERTS

 These problems and interpersonal harms can have large effects on families, and studies have documented associations with problematic or disordered gambling and relationship difficulties including marital dissatisfaction, reduced family stability, the worsening of intimate relationships and also family dysfunction.
 Some of these dysfunctional relationships evolve into violence, and there is growing evidence to show that problem gambling is a specific risk factor for family and intimate partner violence.
 The first part of the presentation will document analysis that was carried out to investigate the relationship between gambling problems and violence in nationally and internationally representative samples.
 The findings highlight the need for problem gambling treatment services to undertake routine screening for alcohol, violence and IPV and to tailor treatment for clients who present with such issues.

 Another disruptive consequence of disordered gambling is gambling-related crime, and it has been suggested that problem gamblers are three times more likely to be arrested than low-risk gamblers and seven times more likely than non-gamblers.
 To date, the impact and consequences of prisoners presenting with gambling problems is unknown, and for those that do present with gambling problems, there is no standardised intervention established for use in prison.
-Next, the presentation will document some of our findings from a study carried out at HMP Lincoln, UK.
+Next, the presentation will document some of our findings from a study carried out at a prison in the UK.
 In this study, we aimed to provide data on the prevalence of problem gambling in prison, and the relationship between crime and gambling, both before and within prison itself.
 We hope this data will provide the foundation for further funding to develop a screening tool for use in prison settings to assist in the identification of gambling problems, and assess the feasibility of developing and implementing a brief intervention.

 All our data sets have provided important information to clinicians, policy-makers and gambling legislators in the UK and beyond.